Langua/Langua/README.md

 Language learning application that provides mentors, resources, and courses for learning clients.

-Time spent: **5** hours spent in total
+Time spent: **25** hours spent in total

 APIs Used: ...

 ## User Stories

 The following **required (core)** functionality is completed:
-- [ ] User can sign in and be either/or Mentor/Learner
+- [X] User can sign in and be either/or Mentor/Learner
-- [ ] The current signed in user will be persisted across restarts
+- [X] The current signed in user will be persisted across restarts
-- [ ] User can choose multiple languages
+- [X] User can choose multiple languages
 - [ ] User (if learner) can take part of a course, which they can continue at their pace
 - [ ] Learner can see available mentors
 - [ ] Learner has multiple levels